asc-community/MxEngine/README.md

 # MxEngine
 MxEngine is a modern C++ general-purpose 3D game engine aiming to bring easy game & graphic application development into C++.
 Right now MxEngine is developed only by me, #Momo, but any contributions are welcome and will be reviewed.
-Fow now MxEngine supports OpenGL as graphic API and targeting Win64 only.
-My future plans include other OS and API support but not in the near future.
+Fow now MxEngine supports OpenGL as graphic API and targeting x64 only.
+My plans include other graphic API support, but do not expect it in the near future, as there are still a lot of other stuff to do.

 ![preview](readme_preview.png)